 Dr. Felicity Turner

-Teaching and Research Interests: History of the body; women, gender, and sexuality; law and society; nineteenth-century US history.
+Teaching and Research Interests: Legal history; history of medicine; women, gender, and sexuality; law and society; nineteenth-century US history.

 Upper Division Courses:

 - HIST 3740 Women & Gender in American History

 Department of History

 - “The Contradictions of Reform: Prosecuting Infant Murder in the Nineteenth-Century U.S.” Law and History Review 39:2 (May 2021): 277-297